vikram-h-patil/Stylometric-Analyzer/README.md

 2. Output screenshot

 When the main file is run, the statistic data and visualizations are automatically displayed and stored in required directory.
-Refer teh folders for output
+Refer the folders for output

 3. How to run program: